 19 Old-Timey Ways to Call B.S.

 If you've been using the B.S. word a lot lately, it might be time to change things up.
-Look no further: We’ve partnered with the editors of the Dictionary of American Regional English (DARE) to bring you 19 old-timey ways to call B.S. from all over the United States.
+Look no further: Here are 19 old-timey ways to call B.S. from all over the United States, courtesy of the Dictionary of American Regional English (DARE).

 Need to cry nonsense in Vermont?
 You could one-up fiddlesticks by saying, “Fiddle on a broomstick!”
 You could also say fiddle up a gum tree.